qdm12/ddns-updater/docs/goip.md

 ### Compulsory parameters

-- `"subdomain"` is the full FQDN of your ddns address. sample.goip.de or something.goip.it
+- `"fqdn"` is the full FQDN of your ddns address. sample.goip.de or something.goip.it
 - `"username"` is your goip.de username listed under "Routers"
 - `"password"` is your router account password